 Jolie is an ambassador for the United Nations refugee agency UNHCR and is expected to announce an expanded role soon.

-On her Libya trip, she met representatives from UNHCR, Medecins Sans Frontieres and local non-governmental organisations delivering assistance to Libyans in Misrata and Tripoli.
+On her Libya trip, she met representatives from UNHCR, Medecins Sans Frontieres and local non-governmental organizations delivering assistance to Libyans in Misrata and Tripoli.

 I will be meeting with officials from all sides but above all, listening to the local people in the street.
 I am here to express solidarity with them.
 It is the work of rebuilding and recovery that will determine Libya's future.